School of Accountancy

 Web Site: http://daniels.du.edu/accountancy/

-The Master of Accountancy (MAcc) program at the Daniels College of Business School of Accountancy provides rigorous training in accounting fundamentals, financial reporting, and assurance, preparing you for a rewarding career.
-The best indicator of the program’s strength is the success of our graduates: nearly all of our domestic MAcc graduates accept positions before graduation.
+The Master of Accountancy (MAcc) and the Master of Science in Accounting, Technology, and Analytics (MSATA) programs at the Daniels College of Business School of Accountancy provides rigorous training in accounting fundamentals, financial reporting, and assurance, preparing you for a rewarding career.
+The best indicator of the program’s strength is the success of our graduates: nearly all of our domestic graduates accept positions before graduation.

-Through demonstrated prerequisite knowledge, formal coursework, and elective internship opportunities students will develop technical knowledge in accounting and assurance.
+Through demonstrated prerequisite knowledge, formal coursework, and elective internship opportunities students will develop technical knowledge in accounting and assurance and technology skills to effectively utilize accounting information systems.
 Students will gain critical thinking, communication, interpersonal and technology skills to be effective business advisors and establish the ethical grounding to act with integrity.

-An undergraduate accounting or business major is not necessary and work experience is not a requirement for admission to the MAcc.
+An undergraduate accounting or business major is not necessary and work experience is not a requirement for admission to the MAcc nor the MSATA.
 Students may work toward meeting foundation requirements during their course of study.
 Foundation requirements are demonstrated competency in introductory and intermediate financial accounting and introductory managerial accounting.
 Students meet the competency requirement by having passed these foundation courses in an AACSB-accredited program.
 Students who believe they have competency in these areas through other means should consult with the program director.

-Our mission as a School of Accountancy in a great private university dedicated to the public good is to foster Enlightened Practice, Professional Achievement, Knowledge Creation, and a Commitment to Community among our graduates, faculty, and others engaged in the accounting profession and related disciplines.
+Our mission as a School of Accountancy in a great private university dedicated to the public good is to foster professional excellence, lifelong learning, impactful scholarship, and commitment to community among its graduates, faculty, and others in the accounting profession.

-• Knowledge Creation means scholarship which improves our understanding of accounting, the practice of accounting and the process of educating future accountants.
+• Impactful scholarship means scholarship which improves our understanding of accounting, the practice of accounting, and the process of educating future accountants.

 Daniels has been continuously accredited by the Association to Advance Collegiate Schools of Business International (AACSB) since 1923.
 The School of Accountancy has held supplemental, specialized AACSB accreditation since 1980 and is one of the first five universities to receive this distinction.